Bulat-Ziganshin/EasyProtoBuf/README.md

 - the generated decoder checks the presence of required fields in the decoded message
 - command-line options to tailor the generated code
 - per-field control of packed encoding, default values, and generated C++ types
+- maps Protobuf packages to C++ namespaces
 - planned:
-  - complete import handling and package-to-C++ namespace mapping
+  - complete import handling
   - protoc plugin
   - support for oneof fields
   - validation of enum, integer and bool values by the generated code